JamesGibsonLogueIV/osticket-Virtual_Machines/README.md

 <p>
 Select create and then select azure virtual machine.
   The screen above shows the basics tab.
 Select your Azure subscription.
+    1. A resource group will automatically be created if one does not exist already.
+    2.
 </p>
 <br />